 VPN providers = bad guys?

-If we look at it, in order to keep their business rolling, we can think that those VPN providers must have some “secret weapon” that will allow them to seen as a “clean” player in this field – especially from anti-piracy entities.
-That may be one of the reasons why very few VPN providers dare mention that they actually don’t store any logs of what their VPN clients are doing over this connection that they are establishing.
+If we look at it, to keep their business rolling, we can think that those VPN services must have some “secret weapon” that will allow them to seen as a “clean” player in this field – especially from anti-piracy entities.
+That may be one of the reasons why very few VPN providers dare mention that they don’t store any logs of what their VPN clients are doing over this connection that they are establishing.
 But, that’s still fine if your only use for VPN service is for overcoming geographical limitations.